bolitaf88/Crowdfunding_ETL/README.md

 ## 3. Data Sources

 We utilized two Excel files, namely `contacts.xlsx` and `crowdfunding.xlsx`, as the primary sources of our data.
-From these files, we extracted relevant information and created four CSV files:
+From these files, we performed ETL and created created four CSV files as per the requirements.

 1. `category.csv`: Contains category data extracted from `crowdfunding.xlsx`.
 2. `subcategory.csv`: Contains subcategory data extracted from `crowdfunding.xlsx`.
 3. `contacts.csv`: Contains contact information extracted from `contacts.xlsx`.
 4. `campaign.csv`: Contains campaign data derived from `crowdfunding.xlsx`.

-These CSV files were subsequently loaded into a PostgreSQL database for further analysis.
+These CSV files were subsequently loaded into a PostgreSQL database.

 ---

 ## 4. Research Question

-**Research Question**: *How can we effectively use Python to transform data from Excel files into a structured PostgreSQL database, perform data manipulation techniques, and explore insights within the dataset?*
+**Research Question**: *How can we effectively use Python, Pandas and Python dictionary in building ETL pipeline for transforming of data from Excel files into a structured PostgreSQL database, perform data manipulation techniques, and explore insights within the dataset?*

 ---